nilbot/nextdns-ip-updater/README.md

 # NextDNS IP Updater

-A simple Docker-based service that automatically updates NextDNS with your current WAN IP address at regular intervals by directly calling the NextDNS endpoint from within your home network.
+A service that automatically updates NextDNS with your current WAN IP address at regular intervals by directly calling the NextDNS endpoint from within your home network.

+Available in two implementations:
+- **Python version**: Docker-based service (this README)
+- **Go version**: Static binaries for manual deployment ([README-go.md](README-go.md))

 ## Features

 - Regularly updates the NextDNS endpoint with your WAN IP
 - NextDNS automatically detects your WAN IP when called from your network
 - Uses structured logging for better visibility
-- Runs in a Docker container for easy deployment
+- Runs in a Docker container (Python) or as static binaries (Go)
 - Configurable update interval

 ## Configuration